 {111}

 astonishingly gone together.
-However this may be&#8212;I refer to it here merely as a fact&#8212;certainly the church so fell, at first gradually.
+However this may be -- I refer to it here merely as a fact -- certainly the church so fell, at first gradually.
 Of this we may be sure, wherever we join any Jewish principle of ordinance now, as that which is our order, or obligatory on us, *we join the world in its rejected state*; for these are now demonstrated the profitless elements of the world, and nothing else; and the apostasy of the church is involved in principle.
 With whatever patience we may bear with those subject to them while they are under them, their imposition, as though needful, is the snare of Satan leading us back whence we are delivered; for our conversation is in heaven.
 History will prove it as to facts, to be the apostasy of the church, though the Spirit of God can alone prove or shew the principle.
 I do not reject conferred authority from God where it can be shewn in the grace of its exercise: derived authority from man I believe to be most evil, and to have apostasy in its character and principles.

 The preceding observations may seem protracted; yet I think the importance of the principles warrants the deepest consideration of the subject.
 My own mind is very clear on it in principle, though I may have much to learn in detail.
-I have endeavoured, under the Lord&#8217;s mercy, to confine myself to the principles, to hurt no one, the matter being not of controversy, but of deep and everlasting truth.
-It is a remarkable thing that&#8212;while almost all the churches more or less hang on derivative authority&#8212;where it is settled as a system, we may note, first, human derivation is its first basis as a principle; secondly, it is connected entirely with Peter, and succession from him; and in conferring the authority, it uses the words used by the Lord in conferring it on His Jewish apostles, previous to His ascension.
+I have endeavoured, under the Lord's mercy, to confine myself to the principles, to hurt no one, the matter being not of controversy, but of deep and everlasting truth.
+It is a remark able thing that -- while almost all the churches more or less hang on derivative authority -- where it is settled as a system, we may note, first, human derivation is its first basis as a principle; secondly, it is connected entirely with Peter, and succession from him; and in conferring the authority, it uses the words used by the Lord in conferring it on His Jewish apostles, previous to His ascension.

 {112}

-On The Apostasy

-What Is Succession A Succession Of?
+ON THE APOSTASY -- WHAT IS SUCCESSION A SUCCESSION OF?

 I propose saying a few words on the very solemn subject of the apostasy of the dispensation, suggesting the scriptural statements concerning it, rather than making any comment.

-This subject has been touched upon connected with the calling of Paul, with the raising up of an extraordinary messenger of grace upon Israel&#8217;s rejection of the testimony of the Holy Ghost to the exalted Jesus.
+This subject has been touched upon connected with the calling of Paul, with the raising up of an extraordinary messenger of grace upon Israel's rejection of the testimony of the Holy Ghost to the exalted Jesus.
 I purpose to advert now to the positive scriptural evidence of the apostasy; and I will merely retrace, with some additional circumstances, the previous point, which declared its apostasy in its first or Jewish organisation.
 The scriptures I would now refer to are in evidence of the plain fact of direct ecclesiastical apostasy, the revealed existence of that which determined the fate of the dispensation.